hansamaligamage/testsonjsfunction/README.md

 This sample code has a http trigger function written in javascript and unit tests written in Jest.

 ## Jest
-Jest is a javascript testing framework, you can use it to test codes written in javascript, ttypescript, angular, react, node or vue js.
+Jest is a javascript testing framework, you can use it to test codes written in javascript, typescript, angular, react, node or vue js.

 ## Unit test with Jest